Comfort, weather conditions, protection and to some extent personal style determine what to wear for mountain biking.

 As with every other type of cycling, mountain biking can be a year-round activity if you have the right kit.

-If the weather starts to look inclement, a jacket will help keep the elements at bay.
+If the weather starts to look inclement, a mountain biking jacket will help keep the elements at bay.
 Still, there’s a wide range of conditions you may encounter so there’s a wide range of mountain bike jackets to choose from.

 We’re going to run through three of the main options: a lightweight shell, a hybrid jacket and a fully waterproof jacket.